damieng/pixelworld/README.md

 It also contains bulk-ripping `dump` and `hunt` commands for obtaining ZX Spectrum RAW 768 byte/.ch8 files from memory dumps and snapshots.

-The code is in need of clean-up in various places, please bear with me.

 ## Commands

 ### Ripping